osuarezl/MIT_IDSS_DSML22_Hackathon/README.md

 ## OBJECTIVE: Predict whether a passenger was satisfied or not considering his/her overall experience of traveling on the Shinkansen Bullet Train

-This problem aims to determine the relative importance of each parameter of the provided data with regards to their contribution to the passenger's overall travel experience.
+This problem aims to determine the relative importance of each parameter of the provided data regarding their contribution to the passenger's overall travel experience.

 The on-time performance of the trains along with passenger information is published in a file.
 These passengers were later asked to provide their feedback on various parameters related to the travel along with their overall experience.
 These collected details are made available in the survey report.